vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/nsx/nsx-managers/Get-VCFNsxtCluster.md

 Get-VCFNsxtCluster
 ```

-This example shows how to retrieve the list of NSX Managers managed by SDDC Manager.
+This example shows how to retrieve the list of NSX Manager clusters managed by SDDC Manager.

 ### Example 2